cpldcpu/GlowPoly/report/report.md

 But of course, in my mind, this quickly turned into a logic puzzle: Why only four filaments when a cube actually has twelve edges?
 What if we would build the entire cube out of LED filaments?
 How could we ensure that all edges light up properly?
 What about more interesting shapes?

 Turns out this is a deep rabbit hole.
-In this article, I summarize some of my findings and intermediate steps.
+In this article, I summarize some of my findings, tools I built and suitable filaments objects, I identified.

 ## LED Filaments